chaos-polymtl/lethe/doc/source/examples/multiphysics/static-irradiation/static-irradiation.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~

-The time integration is handled by a 2nd-order backward differentiation scheme (``bdf1``) with a maximum time-step of :math:`\Delta t = 1.9 \times 10^{-8} \; \text{s} < \Delta t_\sigma` which corresponds to the capillary time-step constraint (see :doc:`capillary wave example <../capillary-wave/capillary-wave>`).
+The time integration is handled by a first order backward differentiation scheme (``bdf1``) with a maximum time-step of :math:`\Delta t = 1.9 \times 10^{-8} \; \text{s} < \Delta t_\sigma` which corresponds to the capillary time-step constraint (see :doc:`capillary wave example <../capillary-wave/capillary-wave>`).
 We use adaptive time stepping with a maximum CFL of :math:`0.06` to prevent instability resulting from the explicit coupling between the NS and HT solvers through the recoil pressure and evaporative cooling.

 .. code-block:: text